FastRoutervs.Helicone

 • Video evaluations — compare model output on video inputs, a content type no other gateway in the category currently supports.

-If evals were one of the reasons you chose Helicone in the first place, the gap will widen meaningfully over the next 6–12 months across the whole category.
+If evals were one of the reasons you chose Helicone, the gap will widen meaningfully over the next 6–12 months across the whole category.

 Helicone OSS is a real option — with real costs